googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 strip or a cone filled with a linear gradient.

 > **_TBD: We still need to specify required behaviour for the case in which the transform really flattens the two circles, and the centers, to a line._**

+NOTE: As seen in the figures above, the gradient fills the space when one circle is contained within the other, but not when neither circle is contained within the other.
+In a variable font, if the placement or radii of the circles vary, then a sharp transition can occur if the variation results in one circle being contained with the other for some instances but not for other instances.

 **5.7.11.1.3 Filling shapes**